-This document helps to quickly install the necessary tools to download and run the public docker image for CHT applications.
+This document helps to download and run the public docker image for CHT applications.

 Alternately, if you do not have